BACH Healthcare Services

 What is offered to mothers dealing with Post-Partum Depression?

-Our Child and Family Behavioral Health System team, who are now located on the 3rd floor of the new E Behavioral Health building, are working with behavioral health psychological technicians, women’s health providers and primary care providers to ensure women are being screened and triaged properly based on their needs after delivering their baby.
+Our Child and Family Behavioral Health System team, who are now located on the 3rd floor of the hospital in the Behavioral Health E Building, are working with behavioral health psychological technicians, women’s health providers and primary care providers to ensure women are being screened and triaged properly based on their needs after delivering their baby.
 The coordinated effort includes support from various agencies on and off the Installation including the Family Advocacy Program’s (FAP), New Parent Support, and Tennessee’s Healthy Families Program.

 How do I receive my lab results or obtain referrals outside of BACH or my Soldier/Patient Centered Medical Home?

 Each care team has staff members who provide lab results and notify patients of referrals.
-If you have difficulty receiving these notifications, please contact your Soldier or Patient-Centered Medical Home through the Call Center.
-Simply choose option 5 for primary care, then select your medical home from the menu options, and select 3 to speak to a staff member.
-The Army Medicine Secure Messaging System, powered by Relay Health, offers patients an option to receive these types of notifications through secure messaging.
+If you have difficulty receiving these notifications, please contact your Soldier or Patient-Centered Medical Home through the Call Center at 270-798-4677 or 931-431-4677.
+Simply choose option 5 for Soldier and Patient-Centered Medical Homes (primary care), then select your medical home from the menu options, and select 3 to speak to a staff member.
+In addtion, the Army Medicine Secure Messaging System, powered by Relay Health, offers patients an option to receive these types of notifications through secure messaging.
+To speak to a Referral Management team member select option 8.

 Why can I not always be seen at my appointment time?